vankeisb/b-watch/README.md

 **INCEPTION STAGE !**

-`b-watch` observes builds from various C.I. servers, allowing you to monitor multiple builds without pain.
+`b-watch` observes various C.I. servers, allowing you to monitor multiple builds without pain.

 Never miss a failed build again !

-Features :
+# Features

-* polls your builds in the background
+* Polls C.I. servers for configured builds
-    * daemon and local http server
+* GUI showing build statuses
-* GUI with live build statuses
+* Group builds
-    * tray integration
+* Desktop notifications

-    * notifications
+# Installation

-* supports multiple C.I. vendors
+Download the latest release for your platform [here](https://github.com/vankeisb/b-watch/releases).

-    * Travis and Bamboo for now, but easy to add some
+The application will look for a `~/.bwatch.json` configuration file by default, unless you pass it via command line argument.
+An example config can be found in [./bwatch.sample.json](./bwatch.sample.json)

 # Build / Test